 agency.
 Instead, it uses the process as described above.

-Other agencies that might be able to help with your particular issue if you are a State of Nevada employee or a private company employee can be found here.
+Other agencies that might be able to help with your particular issue if you are a State of Nevada employee or a private company employee.